orchest/orchest/docs/source/getting_started/quickstart.md

 ## Get California housing data

-The logical next step is to create the first pipeline called `California housing` and open the pipeline editor.
+The logical next step is to create the first Pipeline called `California housing` and open the pipeline editor.
 This will automatically boot an {term}`interactive session <Interactive session>` so you can interactively edit the Python script Orchest creates.
 The rest of the steps will be Jupyter Notebooks!